octo-technology/OpenTezos/docs/ligo/examples.md

 > **Reminder:** `0`, `(Left (Right 5))`, `(Left (Left 5))`, `(Right Unit)` are Michelson expressions that
 > can be used as parameter in `tezos-client` command lines.

-Once everything's looks ok, we can compile the main function and save the output in a `indice.tz` file.
+Once everything looks ok, we can compile the main function and save the output in a `indice.tz` file.

 ```shell
 ligo compile-contract indice.ligo indiceMain > indice.tz